Skip to Sidebar Skip to Content

 In Docker, the docker cp command is a powerful tool that provides a way to copy data in and out of a container.
 This makes it useful for performing tasks such as debugging and data backup.

-In this blog post, we'll explore how to use the docker cp command to copy files from a container to the local system and vice versa.
-Let’s get started!
+In this blog post, we'll explore how to use the docker cp command to copy files from Docker container environments to the local system and vice versa.
+Let's get started!

 Prerequisites